lakwli/memorieswalk/docs/implementation-phase2.md

 # Phase 2: "My Canvases" Dashboard & Canvas Editor Implementation Details

+This document outlines the technical implementation details for Phase 2, focusing on the "My Canvases" Dashboard and the initial setup for the Canvas Editor.
+It has been updated to reflect the use of **Chakra UI** as the primary UI component library and **React-Konva** for canvas rendering.
+Visual styling should strictly adhere to the specifications in `docs/screenshots/dashboard/dashboard.png.md` and `docs/screenshots/canvas/canvas.png.md`.

 ## 1. Technology Stack & Dependencies

 ### Core Libraries